 Would you like an adventure now, or would like to have your tea first? – Peter Pan

 I worked a few summers at cupcake bakery.
 It was a great job for a foodie like me.
-It was not just any cupcake bakery…it was at Cupcakes by Heather and Lori (from the Food Network show The Cupcake Girls!!).
-It is safe to say that during those summers I learned a LOT about making buttercream and icing cupcakes.
+The job was not just any cupcake bakery…it was at Cupcakes by Heather and Lori (from the Food Network show The Cupcake Girls!!).
+During the summers working at Cupcakes gave me the experience I needed to pursue my passion for baking further and inspired me to get more creative on my blog!!
+It is safe to say I learned a LOT about making buttercream and icing cupcakes.

 To make the icing rose swirl on the cookie follow these easy steps: